jhomble/nanocube/README.md

 2015 AT&T Anomaly detection code

-Julien Homble, Matthew Lipshultz, Andrew Clearly
+Julien Homble, Matthew Lipshultz, Andrew Cleary

 Further information about each file can be found within them Files that we modified: